 Function: For healthy growth.

-Sign of deficiency: Deficiency is rare.
-Young leaves are pale green to yellow with stunted growth of plant.
+Signs of nutrient deficiency: Deficiency is rare.
+Young leaves are pale green to yellow with stunted growth of the plant.

 Sign of excess: Sulfur burn from too low pH.